-- Any vacancy in the main draw singles created by the withdrawal of a seed prior to 5pm on the day before the start of the main draw (in an event using qualifying, followed by main draw format); as well as - Any vacancy in the main draw singles created by the withdrawal of a seed before the start of the first round match of the main draw (in an event using main draw only format); - If the withdrawal is the highest seed of any particular pool, the 5th seed (in the case of 4 round robin pools being used), or the 9th seed (in the case of 8 round robin pools being used) is moved into the open position created by the seed withdrawal, and the vacated seed position shall be filled by the next highest UTR Rated player eligible to be seeded.
+- Any vacancy in the main draw singles created by the withdrawal of a seed prior to 5pm on the day before the start of the main draw (in a tournament using qualifying, followed by main draw format); as well as - Any vacancy in the main draw singles created by the withdrawal of a seed prior to 5pm on the day before the main draw (in a tournament using main draw only format); - o If the withdrawal is the highest seed of any particular pool, the 5th seed (in the case of 4 round robin pools being used), or the 9th seed (in the case of 8 round robin pools being used) is moved into the open position created by the seed withdrawal, and the vacated seed position shall be filled by the next highest UTR Rated player eligible to be seeded. - o If the withdrawal is the second highest seed of any particular pool, the player who is next highest UTR Rated player eligible to be seeded shall move into the vacated seed position. - o In either of the above situations, the position vacated by the movement of the next highest UTR Rated player eligible to be seeded shall then be filled by: - The next player on the original acceptance list or a "Bye" if no eligible players are available when there is no qualifying competition held, or

-- If the withdrawal is the second highest seed of any particular pool, the player who is next highest UTR Rated player eligible to be seeded shall move into the vacated seed position. - In either of the above situations, the position vacated by the movement of the next highest UTR Rated player eligible to be seeded shall then be filled by: - The next player on the original acceptance list or a "Bye" if no eligible players are available when there is no qualifying competition held, or - Eligible Lucky Loser if qualifying competition has commenced.
+Eligible Lucky Loser if qualifying competition has commenced.